d2l-ai/d2l-en/chapter_introduction/index.md

   of how to achieve this in AlphaGo.
 In a nutshell, reinforcement learning works best if plenty of (state, action, reward) triples are available, i.e., whenever it is possible to try out lots of things to learn how they relate to each other.
 Simulation provides such an avenue.
-* Deep Learning frameworks have played a crucial role in disseminating ideas.
+* Deep learning frameworks have played a crucial role in disseminating ideas.
 The first generation of frameworks allowing for easy modeling encompassed [Caffe](https://github.com/BVLC/caffe),